-In relation to packaging materials for the Group, over 95% of spend is on packaging materials made in Australia, with remaining packaging materials made in the United States, Mexico, and a small quantity from China.
+In relation to packaging materials for the Group, over 95% of spend is on packaging materials made in Australia, with remaining packaging materials made in the United States, Thailand, the Philippines, and a small quantity from China.
+While Coopers aim to source the majority of its packaging materials in Australia, to comply with the Australian Packaging Covenant a broader variety of suppliers, including those offshore, are being utilised,

-The Group sources certain equipment and consumables required for the operation of its facilities from Germany and France.
+The Group sources certain equipment and consumables required for the operation of its facilities from companies based in the United Kingdom, Germany, and France.
 Further, some home-brewing equipment and consumables are sourced from China.

-We also imported and sold a number of third-party beer and cider products produced in Japan, the United Kingdom, Saudi Arabia, Greece and Denmark.
+We also imported and sold several third-party beer and cider products from companies based in Japan, the United Kingdom and Europe.